kugesh-Rajasekaran/query-json/README.md

 - run npm start for predefined predefined json files and test cases
 - else use generate-files.js in utils folder to generate new json files (create appropriate folder)
 > note - provide appropriate folder location in main.js (in folderLoc)
+> clarifications - output will be sorted in ascending order